 Cargin enjoyed her time spent in Mankato studying under Dr. Chad McCutchen.
 Cargin’s scholarly focus is Modern Latin America.
 The subject of her graduate research was Sendero Luminoso with an emphasis on feminism and terrorism in rural Peru.
 Cargin was the recipient of multiple travel grants at Mankato which afforded her the opportunity to present her research at the University of Pennsylvania.

 Cargin spends her free time eating sushi, painting (with the assistance of Bob Ross and wine!), attending music events, and traveling.
 She has spent much of her time traveling in Mexico to visit family, eat tostadas de tinga, and play rugby.
 In the near future she hopes to attend grad school to earn her PhD in History.
-She is always looking forward to new adventures and especially to the WHA in San Antonio, Texas!
+She is always looking forward to new adventures!

 Libby Rea is a first year graduate student at the University of Nebraska at Omaha.
 She graduated with her undergraduate degree in history with a minor in Native American studies in May 2018.
 During that time she was awarded the A. V. Sorenson award for the best undergraduate paper on an urban topic.
 As well as the George and Virginia Dare Shuflata Award for excellence in undergraduate history.
 This is Rea’s second time attending the Western History Association’s conference and her first year as a graduate assistant for the WHA.
 Rea is extremely grateful for her experiences in the WHA so far and had an amazing time in San Diego in 2017.
 She is looking forward to 2018 and future conferences.